6 Advanced French Textbooks That Get Serious Results

 If you ever had to lug a new French textbook around school, then it’s probable you promised yourself you’d never use one again.

-Believe it or not, times have changed.
-There are tons of great textbook options out there.
-Languages are on the up and the book market is becoming incredibly competitive.
+Believe it or not, times have changed and there are tons of great textbook options out there.
 From modern textbooks, you can source a lot of what you need to perfect your French and master the advanced level!

 Why Turn to French Textbooks?

 It’s important to mix things up when it comes to studying methods.
 After all, it’s unrealistic relying on one medium to exercise all four language skills.
-For example, you might keep a language journal for writing practice and watch subtitled content on FluentU for reading and listening practice.
+For example, you might keep a language journal for writing practice and watch subtitled content on the FluentU language learning program for reading and listening practice.

 Study strategies will also depend on the type of learner you are.
 But you never know what will actually work for you unless you try everything, which is why you shouldn’t shy away from textbooks.